nubificus/urunc/docs/installation.md

-This document guides you through the binary installation of `urunc` and all required components in a vanilla Ubuntu 22.04 machine.
+This document guides you through the installation of `urunc` and all required components in a vanilla Ubuntu 22.04 machine.

 We will be installing and setting up: